 Johnny Cash on Old Hickory Lake

 Johnny and June lived at 200 Caudill Drive in Hendersonville, Tennessee, 37075, but unfortunately the house no longer stands.
-It was lost to a fire in 2007 during renovations under the ownership of Barry Gibb, who is a member of the Bee Gees.
+Johnny filmed his last music video, “Hurt,” inside the house.
+The Cash home was lost to a fire in 2007 during renovations under the ownership of Barry Gibb, who is a member of the Bee Gees.

 The Cash house on Old Hickory Lake was constructed in 1967 by famed architect Braxton Dixon (1921-2017).
 Dixon had been working on the house for himself, but Cash’s relentlessness persuaded Dixon to sell the house to Cash in 1968.
 The house was 13,880 square feet with 7 bedrooms, 5 full bathrooms, and 2 half bathrooms situated on a 4.6 acre lot.
 It’s unique design allowed for it to have 4 round rooms, providing maximum views of Old Hickory Lake.